Blade of the Phantom Master: Animated film

 In 2004, Japanese studio Oriental Light and Magic and Korean studio Character Plan collaborated to create an animated film adaptation of the comic, entitled Phantom Master: Dark Hero from the Ruined Empire.
 The project represented the first time Korean and Japanese creators had ever collaborated on an animated film, and funding was shared by sources from both nations.
 It was distributed by The Klockworx in Japan and Cinema Service in Korea.
 The film was co-directed by Ahn Tae-gun and Jōji Shimura, and produced by Yang Jae-hye, Lee Sang-don, Bunsho Kajiya, Lee Don-ki, and Shukuchi Kanda.
 It featured a musical score from composer Kow Otani and theme songs performed by BoA.
 Vocal tracks were recorded in both Korean and Japanese, though Korean actor Ji Sung's narration was retained in its original language for the Japanese release and augmented with native subtitles.
 Character Plan president Yang Jee-hye said his company was able to learn new skills and technologies, both of which have been maintained during Japan's long history of film-making, from Oriental Light and Magic, who completed about 70% of the work on the film.

-Phantom Master: Dark Hero from the Ruined Empire was shown at the Sixth Bucheon International Animation Festival, 6 November 2004, in Bucheon, South Korea, at which it served as the opening film.
-It was released into theaters simultaneously in Japan and Korea on 26 November 2004, and had an encore run at the Seoul Ani Cinema for three weeks beginning 17 February 2005.
-Its North American debut was at the Fantasia Festival in Montreal, Quebec, Canada on 15 July 2005, where it was shown in Korean with English subtitles.
+Phantom Master: Dark Hero from the Ruined Empire was shown at the Sixth Bucheon International Animation Festival, November 6, 2004, in Bucheon, South Korea, at which it served as the opening film.
+It was released into theaters simultaneously in Japan and Korea on November 26, 2004, and had an encore run at the Seoul Ani Cinema for three weeks beginning February 17, 2005.
+Its North American debut was at the Fantasia Festival in Montreal, Quebec, Canada on July 15, 2005, where it was shown in Korean with English subtitles.
 ADV Films released the movie to DVD in North America in 2007, with a choice of Japanese or English audio and optional English subtitles.
 The movie has also been locally released in Poland as Ostatni Strażnik Magii by Vision Film's Anime Gate imprint and in Russia as Povelitel' Prizrakov (Повелитель призраков, lit.
 Lord of the Ghosts) by MC Entertainment.
-The film was re-released on DVD by Funimation Entertainment on June 30, 2009 under the title Blade of the Phantom Master: Shin Angyo Onshi with the ADV movie trailer for the film as a special feature.
+The film was re-released on DVD by Funimation Entertainment on June 30, 2009, under the title Blade of the Phantom Master: Shin Angyo Onshi with the ADV movie trailer for the film as a special feature.
 The film features the English language track and the Japanese language track with English subtitles.

 The film is an adaptation of early comic chapters, covering the stories of Munsu's desert encounter with Mong Ryong, his subsequent quest to free Sando, and one of the pair's early adventures together.

 Webtoon

-On November 18, 2017, this work is rebooted and started serializing to Naver Webtoon three times a week.
-Because this comic is rebooted, it reconstructed the coloring and the cut arrangement newly in the webtoon style.
-It is collaborating with a company named YLAB on a webtoon project called Super String.
+On November 18, 2017, Blade of the Phantom Master began serialization as a webtoon on Naver Webtoon, with updates three times per week.
+This reboot features a complete visual overhaul, reinterpreting the original material with new coloring and panel layouts adapted to the webtoon format.
+The series was produced in collaboration with YLAB as part of their shared universe project, Super String.